DanielReddJones/whoisthisjoker.com/content/post/new_theme.md

 Once it is done:

  - package it for Debian
- - set up download website for the tarball version(domain bibliofiles.net secured)
+ - set up download website for the tarball and Windows version(domain bibliofiles.net secured)
  - package it for Arch
  - package it for flatpak
- - Compile for windows

 Minimum viable product is nearly complete, but I have a long way to go, even after the programming is done.